 Verticals of the HEART framework

 Earlier, we have already described the key metrics of the HEART framework.
-For each of these areas, there are three elements that must be identified, also called the verticals of the framework.
+For each of these areas, three elements must be identified, also called the verticals of the framework.

 Goals